-Nursing Information Sessions are held onsite at the Eastview and Fredericksburg Campus or students can complete it online.
-Completion of a session and the online post test is a requirement for admission into the Vocational Nursing Program.
+Nursing Information Sessions are held onsite at the Eastview Campus or students can complete the session online.
+Completion of a session and the online post-test is a requirement for admission into the Vocational Nursing Program.

 No registration is required.